 - The school offers a four-week online session between the fall and spring semesters.

 This provides the possibility of earning 36 credits in a year.
-Our admissions counselors can meet with you and give you an estimate of completion based on your individual situation.
+Our admissions staff can meet with you and give you an estimate of completion based on your individual situation.
 In a traditional 15-week program, it could take more than twice as long to complete your degree.
 And the program is flexible— if you need to skip a session, it's okay.
 You are not out of sequence with your program.
 You take your courses in the order you want and at the pace you set.

 In the graduate programs, there are six eight-week sessions available each year for students to take.
 This provides the possibility of earning 18 credits in a year.

 $555/credit (effective May 14, 2018)